jsenon/golearning/README.md

-# Excercise for leraning go
+# Excercise for learning go